Red Fish Island

-Red Fish Island is an island in Galveston County, Texas, near the community of Bacliff.
+Red Fish Island is an island in Chambers County, Texas, near the community of Bacliff.
 Its elevation is 7 ft above sea level.
 It is located in Galveston Bay, northeast of San Leon.
 Its land is mostly rocky, but it also contains a beach where tourists visit the island.

+In the 1990s, the island disappeared, as it sunk below sea-level.
+In 2003, the Port Authority, the U. S. Army Corps of Engineers and the Beneficial Uses Group created a plan to raise the island from beneth the waves.
+The project was completed in ten months and an event was held at the Port of Houston Authority Cruise Terminal welcoming the return of the island.